JeewhanKim/nyt-static-page/README.md

-# NYT Project: Static Website Generation from JSONP
+# NYT Project: Create Static Web App using JSONP
-Creates new web contents
+Creates new web contents from a JSONP file.
+Budnle your app using `Gulp`, `Browserify`, and `gulp-scss`.
- with

-Generate contents of the JSONP file.
-The basic structure for react with webpack and gulp boilerplate.

 ## Getting Started